 This play below should be run on cohorts 90 days or older

 What months generated the best or worst leads?

-- Pick a date in the future for the cohort, such as Month 3.
+- Pick a date in the future for the cohort, at least Month 3 or older.

 - Scan vertically for the highest value - those are your most valuable leads.

 - Scan vertically for the lowest value - those are your least valuable leads.

 - Compare CPL to the value at Month 3 - the biggest spread was your best month and you should investigate what you were doing that month to make this happen - and double down.

 VIDEO: Wicked Quick Wins - Evaluating New Lead CPL LTV and ROI with the New Lead Cohort